How to Grow your 529 college savings with Collegebacker shopping for every day things

-To invite friends and family to contribute to your kiddo’s college savings, CollegeBacker will provide you a customizable landing page for each child you sign up.
+To invite friends and family to contribute to your kiddo’s college savings, CollegeBacker provides a customizable landing page for each child you sign up.
 There is no limit on the number of people that can contribute into an account.
 The whole community can help, and even relatives from out of state.

 “Families are saving 43% more on average because of the ease of gifting.
 This is a feature of our service that is especially important to cash-strapped millennial families, many of whom have college debt of their own”Collegebacker